paperclip-ui/legacy-paperclip/documentation/Getting Started/README.md

 Here's what you can do next:

 1. Install the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=crcn.paperclip).
-1. With VS Code open, create a `src/hello-world.pc` & open it.
+1. With VS Code open, create a `hello-world.pc` file & open it.
 1. You'll see a pop up to open a live preview, click OK.
 1. Start typing away!
 You should see a live preview of your text at this point.

-You're _almost_ done.
-Next you'll need to set up the build tools.
+Next, you'll need to set up the build tools.
 For that, run `npm install paperclip-cli --save-dev`.
 Then run:

 ```
 npx paperclip init
 ```

 ☝🏻 This will ask you a few questions.
-Then after that, you'll have a `paperclip.config.json` that the CLI tool will for compiling JavaScript code.
+Then after that, you'll have a `paperclip.config.json` that the CLI tool will for compiling your Paperclip files.

 > [The CLI main README has more documentation](../../packages/paperclip-cli)